How to Build Ramps, Steps, and Custom Doors for a DIY Shed

 Too long of a shed ramp would not look that great, and it would take up valuable yard space.

 After some research, I decided to go with a 4-foot shed ramp.
-It was going to make a slightly steeper than normal ramp, but I was okay with this.
+It was going to make a slightly steeper than a normal ramp, but at the time I was okay with this.